mvallerie/restful.io/README.md

       // Parameter names are bound between uri and route handler
       uri: "/foo/p:param",
       to: "FooController.bar(param)"
+    },
+    // CAREFUL !!
+Route order matters.
+    // The following route will never get matched because 'useless' will be treated as 'param' for first route {
+      uri: "/foo/useless",
+      to: "FooController.neverCalled()"
     }
     // You can add as many more routes as you wish
   ],